holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

     ```shell
     npm start
     ```

-4. You'll likely see error messages due to breaking changes, either at compile time or test/run time.
-Follow the [breaking change update instructions](#update-your-application-code) below to get your code working again.
-5. Be aware of some changes that won't break your app but may affect its runtime behavior.
+6. Be aware of some changes that won't break your app but may affect its runtime behavior.
 Read the [guide at the bottom](#subtle-changes).

 ## Update your package dependencies